Infineon/micropython/docs/psoc6/quickref.rst

 .. note::
     Power modes configuration not implemented.

-Here is a function you can run (or put in your boot.py file) to automatically connect to your WiFi network:
+Here is a function you can run (or put in your boot.py file) to automatically connect to your Wi-Fi network:

 ::